 Signal: Green light

-Given the strong result in April and the fact that service sector confidence remains near record highs and well above pre-pandemic levels, we have left this indicator at a green light.
+Given the better-than-expected job growth in April and the solid underlying data, we have left this indicator at a green light for now.

 Signal: Yellow light